H3AR7B3A7/FriendsList/README.md

 ## Custom error pages
 We can simply find the error pages in the *'public'* folder and edit them to our liking.

+## Hosting an application on Heroku
+- Make sure we are using a solid database like PostgreSQL for the production environment instead of sqlite3.
+- Install Heroku toolbelt
+- Login to Heroku:

+	heroku login

+- Create an application on Heroku:

+	heroku create
+	heroku rename name

+- Add SSL protection to the project:

+	heroku keys:add

+- Push the application to heroku:

+	git push heroku master

+- Migrate the database:

+	heroku run rails db:migrate

+Et voilà ...